 Here’s another example: Do you like to identify different colored Volkswagen Beetles, or own one yourself?
 As one of the largest car manufactures in the world, Germany has spread its language through some of its famous automobiles.
 However, the V in the Volks is not pronounced like the “V” in “vulture” either.
 Volks, meaning “belonging to the people” in German, is actually pronounced with an F, making it sound more like “folks.”
 The W in wagen is pronounced like an English V. So next time you hit your friend and called “Slug-Bug!” for spotting that pea-green Folks-vagen, remember that you are actually identifying “the people’s car.”

-5. The Best Things in Life are Free.
+5. The Best Things in Life are Free (or Nearly So).

 Aside from FluentU’s extensive, real-world German video collection, many Sprachschulen (language learning schools) have very reasonable rates if you’re interested in formal classroom instruction to complement your informal learning at home.
 Volkshochschulen, or community colleges, offer cheap, public alternatives for private German courses as well.

 And finally, get out there!
 The only way to improve your ability to speak a language is to actually speak it.
 You can find free, informal ways to practice what you learned on FluentU right in your backyard.
 Try yo located a local language learning roundtable, more formally known as a Stammtisch, through Meetups and other organizations.

 You could even organize one yourself and support others in learning German.
 After all, one of the best ways to learn anything is to teach it to others.